hawoissa/tdd-student-store-starter/README.md

 - [ ] Build a page in the UI that displays the list of all past orders and lets the user click on any individual order to take them to a more detailed page of the transaction.
 - [ ] Allow users to use an input to filter orders by the email of the person who placed the order.

+### Reflections

+* Did the topics discussed in your labs prepare you to complete the assignment?
+Be specific, which features in your weekly assignment did you feel unprepared to complete?

+The topic in lab did somewhat help me prepare for this project but it ultimately wasn't enough.
+One particular feature that I did not feel prepared to complete was the BrowseRouter.

+* If you had more time, what would you have done differently?
+Would you have added additional features?
+Changed the way your project responded to a particular event, etc.

+I would have added more styling to the page and work more on the sidebar.
+The sidebar is lacking, so I will devote more time to work on it.

+* Reflect on your project demo, what went well?
+Were there things that maybe didn't go as planned?
+Did you notice something that your peer did that you would like to try next time?

+My demo went well as I talked about what I need to complete and have already completed.
+I noticed my peers worked on their add-item/remove-item features, I will definetly try to implement this next time.

 ### Passing Automated Tests

 The following specifications were met on the Express backend and the React frontend.